shirish93/shirish93.github.io/_posts/2024-02-16-collaborative-ai.md

 ---
 layout: post
-title:  "LLM's will be the next spellcheck assistant, not the next robotic overlords!"
+title: LLM's will be the next spellcheck assistant, not the next robotic overlords!
 author: shirish
-categories: [ ai, llm, collaboration]
+categories:
+  - ai
+  - llm
+  - collaboration
 featured: false
 hidden: false
-image: "assets/images/llm.jpg"
+image: assets/images/llm.jpg
+image_description: Royalty-free stock image above from [Pexels](https://www.pexels.com/).
+Human-created, AFAIK.
 ---

 I've changed my opinion on genAI and LLM's a few times now.
 As technology, politics, and economics around these technologies change, my beliefs have evolved.
 In this essay I propose that generative AI will be mostly a collaborative revolution.
 Generative models can magnify human abilities and make collaboration easier.
 We have little to fear from them, despite what some Economic Consultants might want us to believe.